 - Fold down the press sheet or cut out the trimmed pages.
 This allows you to see what the final bound result will look like.
 If the job includes crossovers make sure that these are consistent in quality and density.

 - Check the overall color quality of images.
-Pay special attention to flesh tones.
+Pay special attention to skin tones.

 - Images should not be too heavy or dark due to excessive dot gain.

-- When the sheet is cut up, putting flat tints from one side of it next to the same tint from the other side of the sheet makes it easy to check color consistency.
+- When the sheet is cut, putting flat tints from one side next to the same tint from the other side of the sheet makes it easy to check color consistency.

 - Check the registration of the press.
 Bad registration can introduce color casts and affect the sharpness of images and screened type.